mcgrue/vscode-extension-debugger-actions/README.md

 # Breakpoint Webhooks

 Send HTTP requests whenever a breakpoint is hit during debugging.
-Useful for triggering external actions or notifications when specific code paths are executed.
+Useful for triggering external actions or notifications.

 ## Features